 With these and many more precautions it is possible to conduct neuromarketing fieldwork.
 As noted earlier, such amendments are only doable if the technology and protocols allow more flexible and mobile testing.
 This allows us to still do neuromarketing studies without the need for a fixed central location lab solution.

 Solution 2: doing neuro with online panels

-In case you have missed it, Neurons have launched an online neuropanel solutions called NeuroOnline.
+In case you have missed it, Neurons have launched an online neuropanel solutions called NeuroOnline (renamed to Explore in 2021).
 With this solution, we have created and validated tools that can be used to measure unconscious and conscious consumer responses, feelings, and thoughts through an online test.
 This is not yet another online panel tool: it is using the latest possible browser technologies to ensure that we can understand how consumers respond to different brand touchpoints.

 You can see a capabilities document of NeuroOnline here (PDF).

 A third option is to use so-called predictive methods to understand and predict what customers will do.
 Here, we offer NeuroVision (renamed to Predict in 2021), which is an online tool that analyzes images and videos and then accurately predicts what customers are likely to see and miss.
 The NeuroVision tool is based on thousands of participants' eye-tracking data -- the Neurons eye-tracking database that has been built over a decade.
 Recently, we have used the latest models in machine learning to train on this dataset.
 The result was a staggering increase in precision.
 Now, NeuroVision predicts more than 90% of eye-tracking results!
 That's just as good as comparing two large groups on their eye-tracking results.

 Besides this market-leading precision, NeuroVision also is the market-leading video analysis tool.
 This allows you both to note what people will see, but also what the expected levels of cognitive demand can be, and how clear the actual visual is in grabbing attention.